A Sicily or Sardinia Tour?

 Sardinia’s Struggle for Autonomy

-The Savoy sent Piedmontese officials to govern Sardinia, often ignoring local culture and interests, and in 1847, they officially integrated Sardinia into the Savoyard state, destroying the feeling of pride and autonomy that the island retained until then.
+The Savoy sent Piedmontese officials to govern Sardinia, often ignoring local culture and interests, and in 1847, they officially integrated Sardinia into the Savoyard state, destroying the feeling of pride and autonomy that the island had retained until then.
 Heavy taxation and military conscription led to resentment among Sardinians.

 Sardinia outdoor sail boat tour

-Sardinia sail boat day trip.
+Sardinia sailboat day trip.
 Photo by Ilan Dray

 Inspirational Movies for a Sicily or Sardinia Tour